benckx/liquibase-jooq-codegen-example/README.md

 }
 ```

-This should print the following, and increase it by +1 every time you run it.
+When ran, it should print the following (and increase it by +1 every time it's ran):

 ```
 entries: 1
 ```

-If you open example.db, you can see your new entry:
+If you open example.db with a DB client, you can see your new entry:

 <img src="/img/example.db.png" title="Content of table 'person'">